 This solicitation of proxies is made by and on behalf of our board.
-We will pay the costs of soliciting proxies, which will consist primarily of the cost of printing, postage and handling.
+We will pay the costs of soliciting proxies, including the cost of preparing and mailing this proxy statement and related soliciting materials.
 In addition to soliciting proxies by mail, our and our affiliates' officers, directors and employees, without additional compensation, may solicit proxies personally or by other appropriate means.
 It is anticipated that Agents will forward proxy soliciting materials to their principals, and that we will reimburse the Agents' related expenses.

-We have retained DF King for a fee of \$6,000 plus expenses and other customary charges, to aid in the solicitation of proxies from our stockholders.
+We have retained DF King for a fee of \$8,000 plus expenses and other customary charges, to aid in the solicitation of proxies from our stockholders.
+To the extent necessary in order to ensure sufficient representation at the meeting and the approval of the proposals to be submitted to stockholders for their approval at the meeting, we or our proxy solicitor may solicit the return of proxies by personal interview, mail, telephone, facsimile, Internet or other means of communication or electronic transmission.
+We urge you to send in your proxy without delay.